Harvesting and handling frost-damaged soybeans

 Elevators will discount loads containing green and immature soybeans and, in some cases, may reject entire loads if the damage levels are high.
 Discounts can be reduced by screening out the small beans, drying the rest to 12% moisture and storing them in aerated bins for a couple months.

-This article was originally published in Michigan Soybean News Fall 2019 Vol. 11 Issue 4.
+This article was originally published in Michigan Soybean News Fall 2019 Vol. 11 Issue 4 and was produced by a partnership between Michigan State University Extension and the Michigan Soybean Promotion Committee.